gabrielpasquantonio/Ecommerce-Las-Antillas/retro2.md

 # Starfish retrospective
 + ## ___Start Doing:___
     ```
    For a better organization and more efective monitoring & task division, we decided to start using Trello as a task manager app.

+//
+    To keep the good organization and for a better follow up and tracking of our sprint activities, we starter to do weekly meetings, where we discuss and show our progresso.
+With that we keep everything alligned, and avoid and upcoming suprise.

 ___
 + ## ___More of:___
     ```
     - Be  aware of deadlines and time administration.
     - Make sure the repository update is done equally by team's members.

+    //
+- Make
+ sure to create a new branch before starting to work in our project

 ___
 + ## ___Keep doing:___
     ```